We love having fun with math, mechanics and materials.

 Specifically, we model the mechanics and multiphysics behind complex microstructural/morphological processes in structural, functional and biological materials.

 This work draws heavily from solid mechanics, continuum physics, thermodynamics and uses a spectrum of numerical methods and scientific computing platforms.

-To prospective graduate students: We do not have any openings currently for prospective PhD students in our group for the Fall 2020 and Spring 2021 terms.
-This information will be updated when any new opportunities become available.
+To prospective graduate students and postdocs: Currently, we do not have any openings in our group for the Fall 2020 and Spring 2021 terms.
+This information will be updated as and when any new positions become available.